Introduction to Theatre Space [DRAM 240]

 A theoretical and practical introduction to technical production including various elements of theatre space, design and construction, ground plans, and stage management.
 Students will be introduced to the nature of technical production, its many areas, its specific jobs, as well as its integral connection to theatre space and the design aspects of a production, particularly set design and stage management.

 The major software programs students will use include CAD (Computer Assisted Drafting) and MS Office.
-Once students are familiar with the department’s three theatre venues, practical projects will include ground plan drawings, drafting, set design, working with workshop tools, construction materials and techniques, safety issues, budgets, scene painting, promptbooks and stage management paperwork.
+Once students are familiar with the department’s three theatre venues, practical projects will include ground plan drawings, drafting, set design, scene painting, promptbooks and stage management paperwork.

 COREQUISITE: DRAM 246/1.5